miuxmiyu/MediTrace/README.md

    - Deploy using **Injected Web3** environment (MetaMask)
    - Copy the deployed contract address
 5. Connect **Front-End** to Deployed Contract
-   - Edit the script in 'index.html' or its associated JS file
+   - Edit the script in `index.html` or its associated JS file
    - Replace the placeholder contract address and ABI with the deployed ones from Remix IDE.

 ## Authors
-> Team 14 - IFB452 Blockchain Technology Assessment 3
+Team 14 - IFB452 Blockchain Technology Assessment 3
-@lmraad
-@miuxmiyu
-@brendanlen